nmartinkova/genome-polarisation/docs/02-Importing-data-for-genome-polarisation.md

 1. Identify two most frequent alleles for each site.
 1. Encode homozygous and heterozygous (mixed) genotypes that include only the two most frequent alleles.

-Note that `vcf2diem` only converts diploid datasets at this time, and should not be used to convert polyploid vcf files.
+Note that `vcf2diem` only converts diploid datasets at this time, and should not be used to convert polyploid VCF files.